National anthems are some of the most iconic pieces of music from around the world. They also contain some of the most interesting backstories.

 9. Germany: Composed by One of the Greats

-The German national anthem is one of rare national anthems composed by a world-renowned composer!
+The German national anthem is one of the rare national anthems composed by a world-renowned composer!
 The music for "Deutschlandlied" is none other than a hymn composed by Joseph Haydn for the birthday of Holy Roman Emperor Francis II.
 If the melody sounds familiar to you, you might also know it from one of Haydn's later string quartets - Opus 76.
 No. 3, also known as the "Kaiser" Quartet.

 And finally....